Ahmed Tijjani Mora: Career

-Public Services
+Public services

 In June 1980, he was appointed as Northern pharmaceutical representative at Grünenthal GmbH, a German Pharmaceutical manufacturing Company.
 He served in that capacity for 3 years before his appointment as pioneer Pharmaceutical Divisional Manager for the Kaduna State Distribution Agency Ltd in January 1986.
 He held the position till May 1988, the same year he was appointed as Chief Pharmacist and Head of Pharmacy Department of the Health Management Board, Kaduna State.
 He served in that position for 2 years and was in charge of Pharmacy Department of the general hospitals in the State.

 In May 1990, he was appointed by the Kaduna State Government as pioneer Director of Pharmaceutical Services in the Ministry of Health, Kaduna State and held the position till August 1993.
 During this period, he initiated the syringe manufacturing plants initiative of Zaria Pharmaceutical Co.
 (ZPC) Ltd. While serving in this capacity, he became the pioneer Project Manager for the ADB-ADF-Assisted Kaduna Health Rehabilitation Project between 1993 and 1998 at the Project Implementation Unit (PIU), Kaduna State Ministry of Health.

 In March 1997, he was appointed as managing director and chief executive officer of Zaria Pharmaceutical Company Ltd (manufacturers of ZARINJECT disposable syringes).
 Following the completion of his tenure in November 1999, he was appointed as managing director and chief executive officer of Zazzau Pharmaceutical Industry Ltd in 2000 (manufacturers of solid and liquid pharmaceutical products).
 He held the position till September 2003.

 During his tenure as the Registrar and chief executive officer of the Pharmacists Council of Nigeria, he repositioned the council and a decentralized process of regulatory and control mechanism for the practice of pharmacy in Nigeria was devised.
 He created forty (40) additional offices nation-wide including five in Minna, Bauchi, Ibadan, Uyo and Kaduna which he constructed from foundation to commissioning.
 Upon his appointment, there were only four (4) offices.

 In recognition of his immense contributions to health in Kaduna State, he was bestowed with the Chieftaincy title of Wakilin Maganin Zazzau of the Zazzau Emirate.
 The title was bestowed on him by the Emir of Zazzau and chairman, Kaduna State Council of Chiefs, Alhaji Shehu Idris.
 He was turbaned at the Emir Palace on September 27, 2013.
 In April 2021, His Eminence, Alhaji Muhammad Sa'ad Abubakar, CFR, mni, the Sultan of Sokoto appointed him as "Kayayen Sarkin Musulmi" in the Sultan's Palace, Sokoto.

-In June 2020, he was inaugurated as the chairman, Pharmacists Council of Nigeria by His Excellency, President Muhammadu Buhari, GCFR ably represented by the Honourable Minister of Health, Dr. Osagie Ehanire.
+In June 2020, he was inaugurated as the chairman of Pharmacists Council of Nigeria by President Muhammadu Buhari, GCFR represented by the Minister of Health, Osagie Ehanire.